-All Building Test Coordinators (BTC), Test Administrators (TA), and Test Proctors (TP) must meet the Oklahoma School Testing Program (OSTP) training requirements outlined in the Test Preparation Manual and the requirements of their College- and Career-Readiness Assessment (CCRA) vendor for Math and English Language Arts (The ACT or The College Board/SAT).
-The DTC must be appointed by the superintendent and have completed all prior State-level training requirements prior to training any district staff and test proctors.
-TAs and TPs must be trained using OSDE-provided training modules, which include an assessment.
+All Building Test Coordinators (BTC), Test Administrators (TA), and Test Proctors (TP) must meet the Oklahoma School Testing Program (OSTP) training requirements outlined in the Test Preparation Manual and the requirements of their College- and Career-Readiness Assessment (CCRA) vendor for Math and English Language Arts (ACT).
+The DTC must be appointed by the superintendent and have completed all prior Statelevel training requirements prior to training any district staff and test proctors.
+TAs and TPs must be trained using OSDE-provided training modules, which include a video and assessment w both of which must be completed to be considered complete.
 The record of training will be a timestamped certificate that the administrator/proctor receives when the module assessment is passed.